CapellaSystems/documents.capellasystems.net/docs/Cambria_FTC/01-Installation Guides/01-Kubernetes/02-Akamai/Akamai-Terraform-Kubernetes/Cambria_Cluster_and_FTC_5_6_0_Terraform_on_Akamai_Kubernetes_index.md

 1. Verify that you have a **Linux deployment server**.
 To create a new Linux deployment server or verify that the deployment server tools are installed, run the steps in **1.2.
 Prepare Deployment Server** and also in **2.
 Cambria Stream Package**.
 2. Download / Paste your `.tfvars` and `.tfstate` files that were used for the Kubernetes cluster deployment into the Linux deployment server.
 3. Download / Paste the `kubeconfig.yaml` file of your Kubernetes cluster into the Linux deployment server.
-4. Update the Cambria Stream package with the values from the `.tfvars` file (replace `my-values.tfvars` with your file):
+4. Linux deployment server, run the following command to update the Cambria Stream package with the values from the `.tfvars` file (replace `my-values.tfvars` with your file):
    ```bash
    ./bin/updateTfValuesFromTfvars.sh my-values.tfvars
    ```
-5. Destroy the Kubernetes cluster:
+5. Run the following command to destroy the Kubernetes cluster:
    ```bash
    terraform init && terraform apply -destroy -auto-approve -var-file=./my-values.tfvars
    ```